dan-fritchman/Thesis/content.md

 Analogizing to human agents, these trained ML systems are like Olympic athletes.
 Their performance only matters a (sometimes quite small) subset of the time, i.e. on "game days".
 Once every four years they face a particularly high-leverage competition.
 The rest of their time is spent preparing for those big moments.
 Nothing tracks or cares about their performance on intermediate "training days", except inasmuch as it ultimately effects their game-day performance.
 Game-playing reinforcement-learning agents such as AlphaZero have similar constraints, again due to the dichotomy between "training time" versus "game time".

 Most human jobs do not work like this.
 Janitors, for example, don't have "game days".
 They do janitor-ing every day.
-This work is in part premised on the circuit designer's task being more like the janitor than the olympic athlete.
+This work is in part premised on the circuit designer's task being more like the janitor than the Olympic athlete.
 There is no game-day for either; their contributions at any point in time count the same.

 ### Goals